Characterizing slopes for $5_2$: Introduction

 \begin{theorem} Let $r$ be any rational number other than a positive integer.
 If for some knot $K \subset S^3$ there is an orientation-preserving homeomorphism

 then $K$ is isotopic to $5_2$.
 In other words, every $r \in \Q \setminus \Z_{>0}$ is characterizing for $5_2$. \end{theorem}

 It is possible that no positive integer is characterizing for $5_2$ (and hence that Theorem \ref{thm:main-characterizing} is optimal).
 Indeed, Baker--Motegi \cite{baker-motegi} have exhibited hyperbolic knots such as $8_6$ with no integral characterizing slopes, and Abe--Tagami \cite{abe-tagami} proved similar results for many other low-crossing knots.
-At the very least, we show that the positive integer $1$ is not characterizing for $5_2$:
+At the very least, Proposition~\ref{prop:slope-1} says that the positive integer $1$ is not characterizing for $5_2$:

-{ {\ref{prop:slope-1}} \begin{proposition} There is an orientation-preserving homeomorphism
+\begin{proposition} There is an orientation-preserving homeomorphism

-so $1$ is not a characterizing slope for $5_2$. \end{proposition} }
+so $1$ is not a characterizing slope for $5_2$. \end{proposition}

+This fact was originally discovered by Akbulut \cite{akbulut-exotic}, who also showed that the traces of the corresponding surgeries are homeomorphic but not diffeomorphic.

 \begin{remark} The orientation-preserving condition is a necessary part of Theorem~\ref{thm:main-characterizing}.
 For example, there are homeomorphisms

 This can be deduced from \cite[Proposition~7.2]{bs-concordance}, in which $5_2 = K(2,4)$ and $6_1 = K(-2,4)$. \end{remark}